Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 You can also prove that, in order to show that a function $f:X\rightarrow Y$ is continuous, it suffices to prove it in relation to a basis $\mathcal{B}$ of $Y$: i.e., that $\inv{f}(B)$ is open in $X$ for all $B\in\mathcal{B}.$ This is particularly useful for metric spaces, with $\mathcal{B}$ being the open balls of $Y.$

-## Homeomorphisms: equivalence of spaces by continuous deformations
+## Homeomorphisms: the topological notion of equality

 We're now finally able to define what we actually mean by topology as rubber geometry.
 Indeed, what we meant by "a continuous deformation without gluing or cutting" in the introduction can be formally described as a **bijective continuous function** $f$!
 The property of "being able to go back by a deformation of the same kind" means that $\inv{f}$ should also be continuous.
 Thus, we have the following fundamental definition: